-- Bend your left leg, place the foot on the floor.
-Take hold of the left foot with both hands.
+- Bend your left knee and take hold of the left foot with both hands.

-- Keep the shoulder blades firm on the back, to keep the chest open.
-On an inhalation begin to straighten your left leg, while keeping the spine long, chest open and the sternum lifted.
+- Firm your shoulder blades on your back, open the chest and on an inhalation begin to straighten your left leg, while keeping the spine long.

-- Once the leg is straight, exhale and bring the leg in close to the chest.
+- Once your leg is straight, exhale as you bring it closer to the chest.

-- Hold for around 5 breaths and release the leg on an exhalation and come back into Dandasana.
+- Hold for around 5 breaths and release the leg as you exhale.
+Repeat on the other side.

-- Stretches the back of the straight leg, including the achilles tendon.
+- Stretches the back of the straight leg, from the hamstrings up to the Achilles tendon.

 - Improves core stability.